Cubicpath/ChatGPT-GUI/README.md

 ChatGPT-GUI
 ===============
-An unofficial GUI app for the ChatGPT backend API.
+An unofficial GUI app for ChatGPT.

 ------------------------------